cdenq/cdenq/README.md

 I am a full-stack data scientist with interests in machine learning (specifically NLP) and user safety.

-- On the industry-side, I am excited about solving business challenges with scaled AI.
+- On the industry-side, I am excited about solving business challenges on-scale with automated AI technologies.
-- On the research-side, I am interested in optimizing large-scale ML processes.
+- On the research-side, I am interested in training optimizing of large ML models.
-- On the policy-side, I am committed to protecting users from AI misuse.
+- On the policy-side, I am committed to protecting users from AI abuse/misuse.

 Beyond my professional and academic interests, I'm an avid fan of all things gamified problem-solving: board games, escape rooms, puzzles, riddles, murder mysteries.

 See [Contact](#contact) for more information.